Skip to content

 Is there a free app to learn Elvish?

 Yes.
-Tengwar (learningelvish.com) offers a free tier with 6 full lessons covering Quenya basics, Sindarin greetings, and the Tengwar alphabet.
+Tengwar (learningelvish.com) offers a free tier with 5 full lessons per language covering Quenya basics, Sindarin greetings, and the Tengwar alphabet.
 No credit card required.
 A premium subscription unlocks all lessons and unlimited AI chat.

 Can you learn Elvish on Memrise?